git/git.github.io/rev_news/draft/edition-2.md

 solution.

-Anyway it is interesting to see that on the Git mailing list as well as at the Git Merge conference a lot of people and companies are very interested in making Git fast for big repositories.
+Anyway it is interesting to see that on the Git mailing list as well as at the Git Merge conference a lot of great developers and companies are working on making Git fast for big repositories.

 ### Support